OmniDB/plugins/README.md

 These files are contained in a specific folder structure that respects OmniDB's architecture.

-To install a plugin just extract its zip file to OmniDB's folder that contain the web application:
+To install a plugin just extract its zip file, or copy the contents of its folder if you get it from this repository, to OmniDB's folder that contain the actual application:

 ### OmniDB-server: